Cover Design

 Different types of books will come with different challenges.
 It’s often trickier to pin down a theme for a nonfiction book, for instance.
 For certain genres, like biographies, your options are also more limited than they would be otherwise.
 In cases like these, it’s often helpful to think of the point you’re trying to make with your book.
 What’s your angle?
 You may not be writing fiction, but you’re undoubtedly framing your facts a certain way.
 Ask yourself how you can make your cover reflect that.

-Check out the cover of Charles McDougall’s love letter to running (yeah, apparently there are people out there who enjoy it, we were also surprised):
+Check out the cover of Charles McDougall’s love letter to running (yeah, apparently there are people out there who enjoy it.
+We were also surprised):

 Obviously, the subtitle is doing a lot of heavy lifting here by providing contextual information.
 However, you shouldn’t discount the cues provided by the photo.
 A lone athlete standing on the summit of a mountain, against the backdrop of the massive blue sky.
 This picture is practically screaming the book’s central ideas in your face: overcoming challenges through dedication and discipline, and ultimately achieving freedom.
 Together with the title, you already have a pretty good idea of what you’re in for, and what the book is trying to make you feel.